 4. Create a regular study space and stay organized.

 Set up a dedicated learning environment for studying.
-By completing your work there repeatedly, you’ll begin to establish a routine.
+By completing your work there repeatedly, you’ll begin to establish a study routine.
 Whether your workspace is your kitchen table, a library, or the corner booth in a local coffee shop, it’s important to determine what type of environment will work best for you.
 Experiment to discover which type of setting boosts your productivity.
 Wherever you choose, make sure there’s high-speed internet access so you’re not trying to take an online course over a lagging connection.

 Setting up a regular workspace or office will also help you to stay organized.
 Knowing exactly where important dates, files, forms, syllabi, books, and assignments live will help keep you on track towards hitting your goals.
-When setting up your study space, make sure you:
+When setting up your dedicated study space, make sure you:

 - Have a high-speed internet connection